-Luxury brands have long been looked up to for the quality of their products and how they treat their customers.
-They serve a demographic that expects nothing but the best.
-These brands constantly strive to raise the bar.
+Luxury brands have long been admired for their product quality and how they treat their customers.
+They serve a demographic that expects nothing but the best, and these brands constantly strive to raise the bar.

 “When dealing with expensive items, it is important to portray trust and professionalism,” said CEO Hamilton Powell.
 “Excellent customer service is the best way to put a customer at ease.
 Successful customer service representatives will portray empathy and will make the owner feel comfortable placing their beloved [luxury item] in safe hands.”

 We spoke to several small business owners to find out how they incorporate luxury-level customer service in their businesses.
-Here are the seven essential tips to follow.
+Here are seven essential tips to follow.

-2. Collect regular feedback from customers.
+1. Collect regular feedback from customers.

-“Ask, ask and ask,” said Thalia Toha, brand and business strategist.
+“Ask, ask, and ask,” said Thalia Toha, brand and business strategist.
 “Ask better questions, and don’t let [complaints] fall flat with no visible improvements afterward.
 The extra mile is not crowded for a reason.”

-3. Track customer service metrics.
+2. Track customer service metrics.

-4. Be available for your customers.
+3. Be available to your customers.

-But being quick to respond to tweets and comments isn’t the only way you should be available to customers.
+But being quick to respond to online reviews, tweets and comments isn’t the only way you should be available to customers.
 Powell emphasized the importance of taking phone calls for customers who want to speak directly with a service representative.

 “It is difficult to build a strong rapport with a customer when the only form of communication is [digital],” he said.
 “Speaking with customers on the phone does take a bit more time than just emailing them, but it shows them they are worth the customer service representative’s time.”

-Jared Weitz, founder and CEO of United Capital Source, said that businesses should avoid leaning too much on feedback bots and AI to provide a customer experience.
-“Remember that you are serving people," he said.
-"AI, service bots and automated content are great resources, but they should not be the only resource for providing service.”
+Jared Weitz, founder and CEO of United Capital Source, said that businesses should avoid leaning too much on feedback bots and artificial intelligence to provide a customer experience.
+“Remember that you are serving people.
+AI, service bots, and automated content are great resources, but they should not be the only resource for providing service.”

-6. Offer personalized experiences.
+5. Offer personalized experiences.

-"For many of our regular clients, we keep notes in their account and bring them their favorite Starbucks drink when taking them to the airport in the morning," said Taylor.
+Jason Taylor, co-founder of Prestige Transportation, said that he pushes his company to go the extra mile in personalizing and creating value in his customers’ experiences.
+“For many of our regular clients, we keep notes in their account and bring them their favorite Starbucks drink when taking them to the airport in the morning.”

-7. Level the playing field.
+6. Level the playing field.

-The Ritz Carlton’s motto is, "We are ladies and gentlemen serving ladies and gentlemen.”
-This goes along with empowering your employees to create stellar experiences for your customers – if you give your employees the same level of respect that you do your customers, they feel valued and motivated to pass on a positive experience.
+The Ritz-Carlton’s motto is “we are ladies and gentlemen serving ladies and gentlemen.”
+This concept goes along with the idea of empowering your employees to create stellar experiences for your customers.
+If you give your employees the same respect you do your customers, they feel valued and motivated to pass on a positive experience.

 “Even as CEO, I get on the phone with customers myself,” said Bob Seidel, private jet pilot and CEO of Alerion Aviation.
 “No request is too small for me to listen to, which makes the client feel important.”

-“It is important to build a relationship with the customer so they feel like they are more than just a transaction," Powell said.
+“It is important to build a relationship with the customer so they feel like they are more than just a transaction,” he said.
 “Smaller companies should make this the foundation of their company.
-Build your company on the idea that it is built to fill customers’ needs, and their need should be the priority.
+Build your company on the idea that it is built to fill customers’ needs, and their needs should be the priority.
 No company is too big or too small to provide customers with excellent service.”